 Professional Learning Communities provide this structure, giving teachers the time and space to work together on a common goal.
 Many school systems are adopting the PLC model so that schools can be places of learning, for both students and teachers.
 The key to improved learning for students is continuous job-embedded learning for educators.
 In the PLC, small groups of teachers should actively engage in these learning-centered, results-oriented activities:

 The benefits of the Professional Learning Community include increased teacher satisfaction, decreased teacher isolation and an overall improvement in teacher performance, but one of the biggest obstacles to the PLC is time.
 Busy teachers don’t always have time for face-to-face meetings where they can exchange in extensive collaboration.
-I believe technology alleviates this barrier of time, enhances the professional learning community and increases its chances for success.
+Technology alleviates this barrier of time, enhances the professional learning community and can increase its chances for success.

 Incorporating the use of digital tools to create an online or blended professional learning community allows for increased flexibility and efficiency as well as easy access to resources and materials.
 The Internet and mobile technologies provide teachers with opportunities to reflect and collaborate with each other and with experts outside their schools.
 They have access to information and other resources with few limitations of time, space or pace.
 Collaboration is what distinguishes online PLCs from online professional development.

 Online or blended PLCs have further advantages over the traditional PLCs that include: